fabian-sp/GGLasso/paper/paper.md

 # Summary

-We introduce `GGLasso`, a Python package that enables sparse and robust linear regression and classification with linear equality constraints.
+We introduce `GGLasso`, a Python package that solves General Graphical Lasso problems.
 The underlying statistical forward model is assumed to be of the following form:

 $$